 Okay, we have problem!
 Instead of a helpful robot, we essentially have a death machine grinding away on humanity.

 Let’s say we rewrite the flawed code using the spirit of Asimov’s laws.
 What we would have, in that case, is stakeholder primacy.
 And that’s what we want.
 It may not be perfect because capitalism, like any system, is flawed but it is far better than a death machine.
 How would this manifest itself in corporate law?
-Here are three specific ideas.
+Here are four specific ideas.

 Conditional corporate personhood, extended only by human approval, resolves the control problem by giving the corporation the ultimate skin in the game: “serve our best interests, or else.”
 It also resolves the problem of narrow AI not having evolved the same kind of judgement as biological entities by enslaving it to the entities with judgement.
 This is an elegant way to put the pressure on the highly intelligent humans inside the corporation to start using their judgement and perform intricate calculations to factor the impact to society in their decision-making.
 Note that, under this programming, society does not micromanage the corporation’s actions.
 Corporations remain autonomous but face consequences for messing up.

-The direct approach is to simply quantify externalities.
+Another answer is to simply quantify externalities.
 We can fix corporatism’s central mathematical error in the financial statements by modeling the damage to society, allocating it back to companies, and stating it as a hit to net income.

 We need a quick review of accounting before we get into the details (don’t worry, I’ll keep this simple).
 What accountants refer to as “the bottom line” is not truly the bottom.
 It only shows income less costs as seen from inside the corporation — as if nothing outside exists.
 This abstraction is what allows corporations to increase net income by shrugging off costs to society.
 The math is not complete until the bottom line accounts for the damage operations cause to society.
 Consider the following imaginary income statement.